deucemckenzie/site/src/music/music_project.rst

 Will there will be analytics?
 -----------------------------

 Yes, I can't help myself.
-For
-now, here is a chart of my favorite albums by year.
-Also showing how many of my favorites from each year are in my curated vinyl collection.
+More to come I'm sure, but for now here is a chart of my favorite albums by year.
+It also shows how many of my favorites from each year are in my curated vinyl collection.
 I currently own 76% of my favorites on vinyl.